Information for Ukrainian refugees

 You can also increase your personal safety by keeping your personal possessions, such as your wallet, telephone and passport, close to hand.
 Make sure that friends or family know where you are and where you are going and, if necessary, agree a code word which you can use in the event of danger.

 If you travel in some other way, for example by taxi or bus, make sure you travel safely.
-Inform friends or family members about your location and, if necessary, send a photo of the taxi driver's license.
+Inform friends or family members about your location and, if necessary, send a photo of the taxi driver’s licence.
 You should avoid getting into cars if the driver does not allow you to take photos.
 If something seems suspicious, you should get out immediately.

 Did you not receive wages for work or were you exploited in any other way?